Saturday, August 31, 2024

 ROBERT'S ROOST

 We are here tonight in Quesnel, BC, but only for one night.
 It’s pretty crowded as we approach Labor Day, but they found two sites for us.
 It’s very warm and all the humans are in short pants!
 There are lots of families here but it’s quiet and peaceful tonight.
-We are looking forward to a good nights sleep, no highway noise or trains here.
-Dragon Lake is to left of our sites and there are lots of boats moored on the lakeside.
+We are looking forward to a good night's sleep, no highway noise or trains here.
+Dragon Lake is on the left of our sites and there are lots of boats moored on the lakeside.
 We watched some people fishing for salmon this afternoon.

 We had an interesting drive southeast on Highway 16 to Prince George before transitioning onto Highway 97.
 We passed lots of farms with bales of hay and several large lumber mills along the way.
-Unfortunately there were too many bugs on the windshield for picture taking today.
+Unfortunately, there were too many bugs on the windshield for picture taking today.

 It was hard to find Robert’s Roost RV Resort, and difficult to get into our sites.
 The Taylors had a front-in site but ours was a back-in.
 We backed right into the trees!
 As you can see Jim had a little tree trimming to do before we could open our slides.
 It took about an hour before we were settled in